Camp Timanous: Watersports

 On the morning of the final day of the summer, the camp is again split into the two green and gray teams, and the campers participate in Watersports Day, a final competition between the two colors, with events including war canoe, kayak and swim races.

 Culture

 The commitment to "Body, Mind, and Spirit" remains best identified with the Timanous "T", a triangular emblem.
 Each corner of the triangle represents one of the three ideals that Camp Timanous is based around.

-While recent years have updated and diversified the camper uniform, the basic elements have been maintained since the early 20th century.
-The Timanous colors, green and grey, are on the uniforms and also represent the two teams for occasional camp-wide activities that resemble a color war.